AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 Learn how to get certified at Adobe.
 Find all the resources you need before, during and after you become certified.

->[!NOTE]
->
->Adobe is closed from December 22, 2023 – January 1, 2024.
-Please expect a delay in response to requests for support during this period.
-We appreciate your patience.

->[!BEGINSHADEBOX]

-**50% off voucher sale!**

-Get 50% off certification exam vouchers from the Adobe Digital Experience Credential Program, starting November 27 through December 31.
-This offer is only valid when you purchase via the [Adobe Certification Voucher Center](https://market.xvoucher.com/adobe).
-Use promo code **Holiday2023** at checkout.

-<i>This offer is only available for the timeframe mentioned, and only applies to new orders and cannot be applied to previously placed purchases.
-Voucher codes are valid for one year from date of purchase.</i>

->[!ENDSHADEBOX]

 >[!BEGINTABS]

 >[!TAB Registration]